Gajda Affair: Trials

-On July 2, President of Czechoslovakia Tomáš Garrigue Masaryk placed Gajda on medical leave and ordered an investigation into his activities.
-In December 1926 a military tribunal concluded Gadja had provided an agent of the USSR secret French war plans six years prior and ordered his dismissal from the army with a 25 percent cut in pension.
-The veracity of allegations as to Gajda's alleged contacts with Soviet officials have come under scrutiny as he was known to be virulently anti-Communist.
+On 2 July, President of Czechoslovakia Tomáš Garrigue Masaryk placed Gajda on medical leave and ordered an investigation into his activities.
+In December 1926 a military tribunal concluded Gadja had provided an agent of the Soviet Union secret French war plans six years prior and ordered his dismissal from the army with a 25 percent cut in pension.
+The veracity of allegations as to Gajda's alleged contacts with Soviet officials has come under scrutiny as he was known to be virulently anti-Communist.
 Additionally, subsequently declassified correspondence among French officials has revealed their disbelief that Gajda might even have had access to such plans in 1920, during a period where he was posted to Paris on a training mission.

 In 1927 Gajda successfully sued the two witnesses who had testified at his court martial for defamation over the allegations they'd made against him.
-Encapsulating the intrigue of the time, a United Press story that year reported that "Gajda has been known to Czeho-Slovakians as a national hero, a spy, and a suspicious militarist of German origin".
+Encapsulating the intrigue of the time, a United Press story that year reported that "Gajda has been known to Czecho-Slovakians as a national hero, a spy, and a suspicious militarist of German origin".

 In response to Gajda's exoneration in civil court, the Czechoslovak government produced new evidence against him in the form of telegrams it claimed to have intercepted and decoded in 1921.
 It also alleged he had discussed the overthrow of the Czechoslovak government with Josef Šnejdárek.
 Gajda was ordered to stand trial anew in 1928 and was again convicted on all counts, with his 25 percent loss of pension being reaffirmed.
-Historian Jonathan Zorach has questioned the conclusion of the second court martial by noting that Šnejdárek and Gajda were not on close terms and Šnejdárek would have been an unusual choice for a confidante for Gajda.
+Historian Jonathan Zorach has questioned the conclusion of the second court martial by noting that Šnejdárek and Gajda were not on close terms and Šnejdárek would have been an unusual choice for a confidant for Gajda.
 Gerald Protheroe has also questioned why the Czechoslovak government, had it intercepted telegrams in 1921, would have waited five years to act upon them.